 The Casio CDP-240 is a portable digital piano, but unlike the Casio CDP-135, which weighed roughly 24 lbs, the CDP-240 comes in at about 42.3 lbs.

 And so, if you were interested in purchasing this instrument because you wanted to lug it around from gig to gig, you should know that it will weigh almost 20 lbs. more than the CDP-135.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how well they stack up against the Casio CDP-240:
+Below, please take a moment to view some of the best selling digital pianos online, and see how well they stack up against the Casio CDP-240: